 - When you edit the Label you can also choose the title’s style: normal, bold, or italic.

-- Check the Required box if the field must not be left blank (a red asterisk will indicate that the field is required).
+- Check the Required box if the field must be filled in (a red asterisk will indicate that the field is required).

-- Click on Hide field if you don’t need a certain field to be displayed on the form.
+- Click on Hide field if you don’t need to display it on the form.

 - Default Value.
 Specifies the default value of the text field (e.g John Doe).

-- Input fields can show a Unique ID.
-That ID is automatically generated when the form’s page is refreshed.
+- Short text fields can show a Unique ID.
+The ID is automatically generated when the form’s page is refreshed.

 - Match another field value.
 Match two input fields to force the user to type the same value in both.